-- Sewerage management must aim at the prevention of pollution and must be maintained on a regular basis. - Maintenance records must be kept. - No sewage allowed to enter any watercourse.
+- Sewerage management must aim at the prevention of pollution and must be maintained on a regular hasis - Maintenance records must be kept. - No sewage allowed to enter any watercourse. - Blood gets separated at the slaughter room and mixed with water and stored in a 2500L tank. - In storage tank blood and water gets mixed to prevent coagulation.